 What to Submit

-- I did not attach the “Transcript Submission Covering Sheet” to my transcript.
-What can I do?
+- I did not attach the Transcript Submission Covering Sheet with my official transcript, what should I do?

 Obtained a degree from a university in Hong Kong* or taken a degree programme of which the medium of instruction was English; or

 - IELTS# (Academic): 6.5;

 - GMAT^(Verbal): Band 21; or

 Obtained a pass grade in English in one of the following examinations:

 - Hong Kong Advanced Level Examination (AS Level);